missionpinball/mpf-docs/docs/gmc/installation.md

 ## Install the GMC Plugin

+Installing GMC is the next step, and it can be done in a variety of ways.
+Regardless of whether you use the Asset Library, use a manually downloaded copy, or use git and a symlink, you will need to follow up with the Activate step, as detailed at the end of this page.

-### Simplest Installation: Godot Asset Library (coming soon!)
+### Simplest Installation: Godot Asset Library

-The latest development release of MPF (0.80.0.dev11) requires GMC plugin version 0.1.6, which is not yet available on the Asset Library.
-While we prepare for official release of MPF 0.80.0, we recommend the Standard or Expert installations, seen below.

 The Godot editor features the Asset Library, a built-in library of plugins that you can download and install with a click.

+The late 2025 development release of MPF (0.80.0.dev11) requires GMC plugin version 0.1.6, which is available on the Asset Library.

 In the Godot editor, select **AssetLib** from the top center selector.
 You may need to enable online access to the asset library when prompted.
-Search for "GMC" and click on the GMC asset to download and install.
+Search for "GMC" and click on the GMC asset and press "Download".
+After the download completes, press "Install" -- the default installation directory should be correct, and you can confirm by looking at the root of your Godot project for the folder `<root>addons/mpf-gmc`.

+#### Upgrading with the Asset Library

+If you have already installed a previous version of GMC through the Asset Library, or you see a warning message during install about files in conflict with your project, you may want to reinstall GMC.
+To do this, close the Godot editor completely.
+In the OS file manager find the addons folder in your project and delete the mpf-gmc/ folder completely.
+Open the Godot editor again into your project; you should get warnings about missing dependencies - press "Open Anyway".
+Then find GMC in the Asset Library as before, download, and install, and Reload the Godot project.
+If correctly reinstalled, the warnings should go away.

 ### Standard Installation: Download & Copy